HUSD Market Capitalization Reaches $8.51 Million (HUSD)

-HUSD (HUSD) traded down 0.6% against the US dollar during the twenty-four hour period ending at 13:00 PM E.T. on October 3rd.
-One HUSD token can currently be purchased for approximately $0.0382 or 0.00000064 BTC on major cryptocurrency exchanges.
-In the last week, HUSD has traded 1.7% higher against the US dollar.
-HUSD has a market cap of $8.51 million and approximately $125.75 worth of HUSD was traded on exchanges in the last 24 hours.
+HUSD (HUSD) traded up 0.2% against the dollar during the 1 day period ending at 15:00 PM Eastern on October 9th.
+Over the last week, HUSD has traded down 0.6% against the dollar.
+HUSD has a total market capitalization of $8.51 million and $129.67 worth of HUSD was traded on exchanges in the last 24 hours.
+One HUSD token can currently be bought for about $0.0382 or 0.00000062 BTC on major cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.